 I love this Pop & Play elephant from V-Tech and wanted it for Daisy before she was even born.
-We got ours in the Toys R Us sale and it is great fun!
+We got ours in the Toys R Us closing down sale and it is great fun!

 Activity Cube with mirror – This is great for little ones to look at themselves.
 Also, there are lots of different activities and textures on this.